 The primary career question is: “What field or occupation do I want to pursue?”
 Once you have an initial answer to this question, a Career Action Plan can help you track your career goals, collect information about occupations that interest you, and describe the steps necessary to achieve success on your chosen career path.
 Because your Career Action Plan is a living document you can update or modify as often as you like it can serve you well even if your career goals change by providing a place to save new goals and information.

-Use the information you have collected and placed in your portfolio to create your personalized Career Action Plan.
-The collection of self-assessments, your research from the world or work, and any other information you have gathered along the way you can use to help you make decisions for your future, to create your plan.
+Use information you have collected or will collect to create your personalized Career Action Plan.
+Self-assessments, research about the world or work, and other information can be used to help you make decisions for your future, to create your plan.

 - Specific: Ask yourself, "Who?
 What?
 When?
 Where?
 Why?
 How?"